In the UK, the competition between High Street chains is intense.

 In 1993, Tesco’s then CEO, Terry Leahy was looking for the next generation of loyalty cards.
 Tesco had provided Green Shield (trading) stamps for some time, but it is pretty hard to get insights and analytics from stamps.
 Clive Dun together with Edwina Dunn sold the concept of an intelligent loyalty program to Tesco via their company DunnHumby.

-Enter Waitrose, the up-market (middle class) grocer, who are part of the John Lewis Partnership.
+Enter Waitrose, the up-market (middle class) grocer, who is part of the John Lewis Partnership.

 They have launched their own card called myWaitrose.
 They don’t have anything near the sophistication of Clubcard, so are looking for ways to have their customers rapidly sign up for their loyalty program.

-In stark contrast to the Tesco Clubcard approach, Waitrose has decided to provide more near-term and tangible rewards such as Spend £5 and receive money off your shopping when you buy selected newspapers, or winning back the value of your groceries, as well as 10% discounts.
+In stark contrast to the Tesco Clubcard approach, Waitrose has decided to provide more near-term and tangible rewards such as Spending £5 and receiving money off your shopping when you buy selected newspapers or winning back the value of your groceries, as well as 10% discounts.